Immerse yourself in Toronto’s buzziest street, where you can eat, shop, ice-skate, sightsee and more!

 Edward Street is home to GB Hand-Pulled Noodles, a snug Chinese eatery specializing in beef soup with house-made noodles.
 Thick-cut noodles smothered in steaming broth and topped with thinly sliced meat, fresh cilantro and green onions will surely hit the spot.

-Spice seekers should hit up Colaba Junction on nearby Bay Street for Indian street food and classic curries in a relaxed, contemporary setting.
-Try their Chowpatty Bhel, a medley of flour crisps, puffed rice, crunchy noodles, chickpeas, potatoes and onions tossed in a tamarind chutney with a hint of lime — the menu is inspired by the Iranian bistros in the Colaba district of Mumbai.
+Spice seekers should hit Colaba Junction on nearby Bay Street for Indian street food and classic curries in a relaxed, contemporary setting.
+Try their Chowpatty Bhel—a medley of flour crisps, puffed rice, crunchy noodles, chickpeas, potatoes and onions tossed in a tamarind chutney with a hint of lime.
+The menu is inspired by the Iranian bistros in the Colaba district of Mumbai.

-Once you’ve eaten your weight in food, burn it off by power walking — or in this case power shopping — at CF Toronto Eaton Centre.
+Once you’ve eaten your weight in food, burn it off by power walking—or, in this case, power shopping—at CF Toronto Eaton Centre.
 This indoor mall features 230+ shops and restaurants, including Nike, Apple, Canada Goose and more.
-Bookending the mall at Queen and Dundas streets are department stores Hudson’s Bay and Nordstrom, respectively.
+The mall’s south end features Hudson’s Bay, Canada’s oldest department store chain.

-If that’s not enough shopping for you, head back out onto Yonge Street, where you’ll find chains like Adidas and Urban Outfitters, as well as unique indie stores specializing in clothing, books, army surplus and more.
-If you’re a beauty and skincare lover, don’t miss K-beauty spots like M Brand Shop, Lamour DT and Cosmetic World.
+If that’s not enough shopping for you, head back out onto Yonge Street, where you’ll find chains like Adidas and Urban Outfitters, as well as unique indie stores specializing in K-beauty, clothing, books, army surplus and more.

 Wine and dine into the night